 Interviewee: Charlotte Hespe

 Clinical reasoning is an important skill invaluable to all doctors which ultimately determines patient care outcomes.
-Dr Charlotte Hespe, an experienced general practitioner, discusses the role clinical reasoning in the setting of general practice.
+Dr. Charlotte Hespe, an experienced general practitioner, discusses the role of clinical reasoning in the setting of general practice.

 The process of procuring and evaluating information gained from both history and examination to develop an understanding of a patient’s presentation.
 It requires integration of a patient’s presentation within their clinical context to develop both provisional and differential diagnoses which guide focused investigations and management.
 The process of clinical reasoning relies on both experience and medical knowledge.